Quarterly cybersecurity buyer trends: Where is the market moving?

 5 hot topics dominating research in the cybersecurity space (over the last 3 months), are:

-2. Threat intelligence – Research reflects a need to move from static alerts to actionable intelligence that improves detection speed and response confidence.
+• Threat intelligence – The fastest-growing topic, signalling a shift from static alerts toward actionable intelligence that improves detection speed and response confidence.

 The topic showing the greatest decline in popularity is:

-• Security awareness training with a 20% MoM decrease
+• Security automation with a 10% MoM decrease

 Cyber Security_Category Intent Report_Blog Images_d1-01